Skip to Main Content

 Skip to content

-This guide contains resources specific to the needs of TRIO students enrolled in the Steps to Success TRIO curriculum.
+This guide contains resources specific to the needs of TRIO students enrolled in the CSI, Steps to Success curriculum

 Introduction

-This guide is for students working on the Diversity Research Project.
+This guide is for students working on the Policy Research Project.

-Here you will find resources you need to help you conduct policy research for your Diversity Research Project.
+Here you will find resources you need to help you conduct policy research for your project.
 Take a look through the page for databases, news, and web sources where you can find policies, congressional bills and legislation, articles, newspapers, and more.

 Think about your identity - who are you?
 What issues are you interested in or passionate about?